cdunn2/Calculator-Software/README.md

 1. Launch the calculator application.
 2. Enter mathematical expressions or use the buttons for basic and advanced operations.
 3. Experience a smooth and efficient calculation process.

+## Help
+- For help using the software, simply select the "Help" menu item, and select the "Help" dropdown.

 ## License
 This project is licensed under the [MIT License](LICENSE).